The Best Watercolor Paper for Beginners

 Watercolor Paper Textures

-Be aware that the texture can effect how the brush reacts to the paper.
-It can also effect absorbency.
+The texture can affect how the brush reacts to the paper.
+It can also affect absorbency.

 Cold Press Paper

-Cold press paper has a rougher surface.
-This is the paper that most artists use because it’s typically the cheapest.
+Cold-press paper has a rougher surface.
+Most artists use this paper because it’s typically the cheapest.

 It has a good absorbency rate and is great for detailed work.